Prisoner survey: Filth, neglect in solitary confinement

 NEW ORLEANS (AP) — More than 700 Louisiana state prison inmates who responded to a questionnaire said they’d been placed in solitary confinement, in some cases for years, with many complaining of poor food and health care, small and filthy rooms and overall conditions that drove some to self-harm and suicide attempts, criminal justice advocates said Tuesday.

+State officials pushed back Tuesday evening with a statement disputing some of the inmates’ claims — saying inmates are let out of their cells during the day and are provided with medical care.
+And they said they are making progress in reducing the use of what corrections officials call restrictive housing.

-Loyola University’s Jesuit Social Research Institute, the American Civil Liberties Union of Louisiana and the organization Solitary Watch released the report at a news conference Tuesday, where they issued recommendations calling for “immediate limits” on the use of such restricted housing.
+Loyola University’s Jesuit Social Research Institute, the American Civil Liberties Union of Louisiana and the organization Solitary Watch released the report at a news conference Tuesday, where they issued recommendations calling for “immediate limits” on the use of solitary confinement.

-The report comes weeks after another research and policy group, the Vera Institute of Justice, said the state relies too much on solitary confinement — also called restrictive housing.
-Vera researchers noted when the report was released — and in comments during Tuesday’s news conference — that the state has been taking measures to reduce solitary housing “and are committed to building on that progress.”
+The report comes weeks after another research and policy group, the Vera Institute of Justice, said the state relies too much on solitary confinement.
+Vera researchers noted when their report was released — and in comments during Tuesday’s news conference — that the state has been taking measures to reduce solitary housing and appears committed to reform.

+Tuesday evening’s emailed statement from Department of Corrections spokesman Ken Pastorick said the state’s latest figures show 1,184 inmates are in restrictive housing — about 3.75% of the inmate population.
+That is lower than percentages from recent years cited in Tuesday’s report.
+The statement said restrictive housing beds in the state system have been reduced by more than a thousand during two years of work with the Vera Institute.

 Among those taking part in Tuesday’s news conference was former inmate Albert Woodfox, one of three prisoners who became known as the “Angola Three” for their decades-long stays in isolation at the Louisiana State Penitentiary in Angola and in other state prisons.
 He described over 44 years in solitary, likening it to torture and saying he still suffers from claustrophobia and disorientation as a result.
 He was released in February 2016 on his 69th birthday.